 New Jersey New Mexico See section under What are the evaluation, assessment, and accommodations considerations for ELs with disabilities?

 New York North Carolina See page 1 North Dakota See Section 7.1

-Oklahoma Oregon See under Guidance section: FAQ Federal Guidelines on ELs with disabilities Pennsylvania See ELLs with Disabilities section, pg.
+Oklahoma Oregon See page 2 Pennsylvania See ELLs with Disabilities section, pg.
 6

 Vermont Virginia See Section V. Student Dually Identified as Limited English Proficient and with a Disability; page 9 Washington See page 4 West Virginia See section " When to choose an alternate assessment," page 48